Detroit Cristo Rey High School: Local Support

 In 2009, Detroit Cristo Rey High School received grants from The Skillman Foundation ($900,000), the McGregor Fund ($75,000), and the Community Foundation for Southeast Michigan.

 Students collaborated with Detroit Institute of Arts Art studio instructor Vito Valdez to create a mural representing the school and community.

 Corporate Work Study Program

 Cristo Rey Network schools utilize a unique work study program that pairs students and local businesses.
 Students work one day a week at a local business while their wages are paid to the school for their tuition.
 In the 2009-2010 school year, "About 35 employers and 120 freshmen and sophomores are involved, and the program covered about 35 to 40 percent of the school's total expenses."

 Activities

 All students participate in an off-site retreat each year, which for seniors runs overnight.
 Students contribute over 40 hours of community service during their four years.

-The Cristo Rey Model

-In January 2008, Loyola Press released a book titled More than A Dream: How One School's Vision is Changing the World (More than a Dream official site).
-The book, authored by G.R.
-Kearney, a writer and former volunteer teacher at Cristo Rey Jesuit High School in Chicago, documents the unlikely development of the Cristo Rey model and its remarkable success throughout the United States.

-In August 2014, HarperOne released a book titled Putting Education to Work: How Cristo Rey High Schools are Transforming Urban Education.
-Written by journalist Megan Sweas, the book examines the success of the Cristo Rey Network and its impact on American education reform.